Devansh-Chhabra/Grocery-Store-Management-System/README.md

 * Follow the on-screen prompts to manage grocery items.
 * View the inventory stored in MySQL using SQL queries.

+# Demonstration

+Here are some images demonstrating the functionality of the Grocery Store Management System:

+* Adding a new item to the inventory.
+* Viewing the stored items in MySQL database.
+* Deleting an item from the inventory.
+* Plotting pie charts
+* Viewing the Stock Items

 # License

 This project is licensed under the MIT License.